What’s at Stake

 The Service has never written or implemented a legally sufficient Mexican gray wolf recovery plan.
 The Service’s most recent recovery team has done extensive, rigorous work to determine what needs to be done to save the Mexican gray wolf.
 Recovery team scientists, agree that in order to survive, lobos require the establishment of at least three linked populations.
 The habitats capable of supporting the two additional populations are in the Grand Canyon ecoregion and in northern New Mexico/southern Colorado.

-A coalition of wolf conservation groups, environmental organizations and a retired federal wolf biologist has sued the U.S. Fish and Wildlife Service today for repeated failures over the last four decades to develop a valid recovery plan for the imperiled Mexican gray wolf, one of the most endangered mammals in North America.
-Earthjustice is representing Defenders of Wildlife, the Center for Biological Diversity, retired Mexican Wolf Recovery Coordinator David R. Parsons, the Endangered Wolf Center and the Wolf Conservation Center.
+A coalition of wolf conservation groups, environmental organizations and a retired federal wolf biologist sued the U.S. Fish and Wildlife Service for repeated failures over the last four decades to develop a valid recovery plan for the imperiled Mexican gray wolf, one of the most endangered mammals in North America.
+Earthjustice represented Defenders of Wildlife, the Center for Biological Diversity, retired Mexican Wolf Recovery Coordinator David R. Parsons, the Endangered Wolf Center and the Wolf Conservation Center.

-In a separate case, Earthjustice, on behalf of Center for Biological Diversity and Defenders of Wildlife, has filed a lawsuit fighting provisions in a new federal rule that unjustifiably cap wolf population at 325, preclude recovery north of I-40, and loosen restrictions on killing wolves.
+In a separate case, Earthjustice, on behalf of Center for Biological Diversity and Defenders of Wildlife, also filed a lawsuit fighting provisions in a federal rule that unjustifiably cap wolf population at 325, preclude recovery north of I-40, and loosen restrictions on killing wolves.